What Is the Poem's Rhyme Scheme: AABB, ABAB, ABCB, ABCD Explained

 Why Rhyme Schemes Matter

 First, rhyme schemes create memory aids.
-Poetry was originally an oral art form — people recited it before there were books to read.
+Day to day, poetry was originally an oral art form — people recited it before there were books to read.
 Rhyme helped them remember the words.
-That's why nursery rhymes have survived for centuries.
-The rhyme scheme isn't decoration; it's structural Small thing, real impact..
+Worth adding: that's why nursery rhymes have survived for centuries.
+The rhyme scheme isn't decoration; it's structural.

 How to Identify Any Rhyme Scheme